Karanx11/Portfolio/README.md

 ### 🚀 Build for Production
     npm run build
-    Build output will be generated in the dist/ folder.
+    Build output will be generated in the dist folder.

 ## 🌍 Deployment